mimersql/MimerPy/doc/userguide.rst

 Executing a query without parameter markers is done with the Mimer SQL syntax.
-If you are looking for help with basic elements of the SQL language and Mimer SQL please visit `Mimer documentation`_.
+If you are looking for help with basic elements of the SQL language and Mimer SQL please visit `Mimer SQL documentation`_.
 Consider the following example::

   >>> con = mimerpy.connect(dsn ="mimerDB", user="mimerUser", password="password")